HIPAA-compliant marketing & advertising: How to run compliant campaigns in healthcare

 • Remove marketing pixels from your password-protected apps and websites, such as patient portals.
 Consider limiting their use to your homepage.
 Some subpages of your website, such as blog posts about a specific disease or treatment, may still contain health information and can pass it to advertising platforms.

 • Strip your data of any traces of PHI before you push it to ad networks.
-Make sure to get rid of any unique identifiers and pieces of data that would allow an individual to be identified.
+Ensure that you remove any unique identifiers and sensitive data that could be used to identify an individual.
 Follow the privacy guidelines of your chosen ad platform.

 • Create remarketing campaigns based on simple and broad targeting, for example, website visits.
 This way, instead of targeting individuals, you create broad remarketing campaigns that don’t involve PHI.